jgirardet/pytest-qml/README.md

 ### pytest_qml_context_properties
 This a convenience hook to register contextProperties.
 ContextProperty  will exist for the whole test file.
-It takes no parameter and return a dict.
+It takes no parameter and returns a dict.
 ```python
 # contest.py
 def pytest_qml_context_properties():